Alex Call Player Props: Nationals vs. Cubs

 Alex Call At The Plate

-- Call is batting .211 with eight doubles, six home runs and 29 walks.
+- Call has eight doubles, six home runs and 29 walks while hitting .211.

-- In 54.3% of his 70 games this season, Call has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Call has reached base via a hit in 39 games this year (of 71 played), and had multiple hits in 12 of those games.

-- In 27.1% of his games this season, Call has driven in at least one run.
-In seven of those games (10.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 26.8% of his games this year, Call has had at least one RBI.
+He's picked up more than one in 9.9% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.